Curriculum

 - Underpinning all we do are the EHCP Outcomes.

-Our curriculum design is based on cognitive science and autism research and provides:
+Our curriculum design is based on evidence from cognitive science and autism research; the curriculum provides:

 - a framework of suggested learning opportunities for how learning can be scaffolded

-- a clear accreditation pathway for pupils that underpins their learning.
+- a clear accreditation pathway for pupils that underpins their learning and acknowledges the progress that has been made throughout their education.

-- frequent and regular opportunities for pupils to repeat, retrieve and generalise knowledge and skills across contexts.
+- frequent and regular opportunities for pupils to repeat, retrieve and generalise knowledge and skills across contexts, to support both storage and retrieval strength and retention of new learning

-- real-life application of knowledge and skills to prepare pupils for increased independence
+- real-life application of knowledge and skills to prepare pupils for increased independence, moving towards adulthood

 - individual priorities (as identified in EHCP Outcomes) are embedded in daily learning